claudijo/react-2d-canvas/README.md

 />
 ```

-The `<Image>` component accepts all common attributes, and the following additional attributes:
+The `<Image>` component accepts all common attributes, and the additional attributes listed below.

 Attributes | Description | Default value
 --- | --- | ---